nik1unj/MyToken/README.md

 # MyToken
-this folder contains custom token with frontend(web3)
+This folder contains custom token with frontend(web3)

 for ERC20 token inheritance use
 => use npm add @openzeppelin/contracts

 to start lite server for localhost
-=> npm install lite-server@2.3 --save-dev     // for
+=> npm install lite-server@2.3 --save-dev